CodeYourFuture/curriculum/content/guides/create-a-pull-request/index.md

 ## Creating a new pull request

-During the course, we'll use Pull Requests to review your work.
-You'll need to submit your work on a branch and compare it
+During the course, we'll use pull requests to review your work.
+You'll need to submit your work on a branch and then open a pull request to get feedback on your work.

-We can use the Github interface to create a new Pull Request.
+We can use the Github interface to create a new pull request.

-The steps below assume you have a forked a repository called `GitHoneworkTest` and you've pushed a branch to this remote repository.
+The steps below assume you have a forked a repository called `GitHomeworkTest` and you've pushed a branch to this remote repository.

 ### Step 1